GraysonCox/WebRTC_Demo/README.md

 ## Foreword

+This is an experiment project for getting WebRTC to work in a one-way manner.
+I got all this code from playing around with [this Google code lab](https://codelabs.developers.google.com/codelabs/webrtc-web/#7).
+I took their `main.js` and split it into `camera.js` and `client.js` so that the SDP offering and answering would be separate and easier to understand.

-This is an experiment project for getting WebRTC to work in a client-server manner with one-way video streaming.
-From the Camera View, you can start streaming from your web cam and create a "room" for sending the video stream, and from the Client View, you can join a room and view the video stream.
+From the **Camera View**, you can start streaming from your web cam and create a "room" for sending the video stream, and from the **Client View**, you can join a room and view the video stream.

 Both the camera and client programs act as WebRTC clients, and the signaling server is in `index.js`.

-I don't really know what I'm doing yet.
-I got all this code from playing around with [this Google code lab](https://codelabs.developers.google.com/codelabs/webrtc-web/#7).

 ## Instructions